 Softcover | 6x9 in | 278 pages | ISBN 9781543475203

 About the Author

-Born and raised in Central Indiana, Gray West was heavily involved in the urban exploration scene throughout his teens and 20s, visiting those abandoned farmhouses and forgotten cemeteries of his community.
+Born and raised in Central Indiana, Gray West was involved in the urban exploration scene throughout his teens and 20s, visiting those abandoned farmhouses and forgotten cemeteries of his community.
 With his trusty notebook and video camera, he documented many curiosities that have since vanished.
-Today, he lives with his wife and three cats in a historic home alongside countless ghosts that seem to always disturb them at night.
+Today, he lives with his wife and three cats in a historic home alongside countless ghosts that seem to always disturb them in the dead of night.

 Spies in the Night cartridges have been printed!
 Scott posted this cool image to the Atari 2600 homebrews group on Facebook.
 There will be three versions: a standard package with cart and manual only, a deluxe package with cart, manual, box, and some extra goodies, and a "black" version that is the same as the deluxe package, but the background in the game has been changed to black which makes the gameplay a bit more difficult.